 The front panel keypad of the control is shown below.
 In the upper center is the Color LCD display.
 The power switch is located in the upper left-hand corner of the front panel.
-It is illuminated with a green lamp when in the on position.
+The power switch is illuminated when in the on position.